How does this medication work? What will it do for me?

 Children: The safety and effectiveness of using this medication have not been established for children less than 6 years of age.

 What other drugs could interact with this medication?

-There may be an interaction between senna - docusate sodium and mineral oil.
+There may be an interaction between senna - docusate sodium and digoxin.